rdubois440/esp32_nunchuck_ble_keyboard/README.md

  * A quick trip from zone0 to zone1 and back is a space
+ * A quick trip from zone0 to zone2 and back is a one-time press of the left shift key.Produces one Upper case character
  * A quick trip from zone0 to zone3 and back is a backspace
  * A quick trip from zone0 to zone4 and back is an Enter